 Our Middle School Program

 The Middle School course of study reflects an integration of the Montessori philosophy with Georgia's Standards of Excellence, time-tested research on the developmental needs of early adolescents and the skills needed for a productive life.
-Unlike other programs at Springmont, the Middle School students are graded on weekly assessments and cycles of study.
+Unlike other programs at Springmont, the Middle School students are graded on assessments and cycles of study.
 Self-discipline and organization are skills included in the curriculum.

 Language Arts encompasses the study of the main components of language: literature, writing and the conventions of grammar.
 These three areas of language are woven together and explored through a mix of text-based instruction, classroom discussion, vocabulary studies, reading and writing.
 Students build their knowledge of language through continued study of vocabulary contained in literature as well as through direct instruction.
 Writing is an ongoing practice where students refine their skills while exploring a wide variety of writing styles with emphasis on grammar and writing conventions.
 Literary studies incorporate the reading and discussion of both classic and contemporary literature and encompasses the study of literary elements and styles.